BUILDING A RESEARCH COMMUNITY IN SUSTAINABILITY AND ARTIFICIAL INTELLIGENCE

 TECHNOLOGY FOCUS

-Collaborative projects carried out in network should focus on one or several of the following topics and would involve the necessary competencies available in the network to address these:
+Collaborative projects carried out within the network should focus on one or several of the following topics and leverage its diverse competencies available and should fulfil the following criteria:

-- Projects and solutions across all UN regions: Africa, Asia, Europe, Latin America and the Caribbean, Northern America, and Oceania;
+• Have a global reach that spans all UN regions, encompassing Africa, Asia, Europe, Latin America and the Caribbean, Northern America, and Oceania.

-- With a strong Machine Learning, Artificial Intelligence or Data Science component, in any discipline of science;
+• Have a strong Machine Learning, Artificial Intelligence, or Data Science component in any discipline of science

 BECOME A MEMBER